-- 1. When a complaint is received by Cherokee County Transit (CCT), a written acknowledgment and a Consent Release form will be mailed to the complainant within ten (10) business days by registered mail. - 2.
-Cherokee County Transit (CCT) cannot investigate Title VI complaints filed against itself, but can investigate ADA complaints against itself.
-Cherokee County Transit (CCT) will consult with the NCDOT External Civil Rights Section to determine the acceptability and jurisdiction of all complaints received.
-(Note: If NCDOT has jurisdiction, the External Civil Rights Section will be responsible for the remainder of this process.
-Cherokee County Transit (CCT) will record the transfer of responsibility in its complaints log). - Additional information will be requested if the complaint is incomplete.
+- 1. When a complaint is received, an Acknowledgment Letter and a Complainant Consent/Release Form will be mailed to the complainant within ten (10) business days by registered mail. - We will consult with the NCDOT Title VI Program to determine the acceptability and jurisdiction of all complaints received.
+(Note: If NCDOT will investigate, the Title VI Program will be responsible for the remainder of this process.
+We will record the transfer of responsibility in our complaints log). - 3.
+Additional information will be requested if the complaint is incomplete.
 The complainant will be provided 15 business days to submit any requested information and the signed Consent Release form.
-Failure to do so may be considered good cause for a determination of no investigative merit. - 4.
-Upon receipt of the requested information and determination of jurisdiction, Cherokee County Transit (CCT) will notify the complainant and respondent of whether the complaint has sufficient merit to warrant investigation. - If the complaint is investigated, the notification shall state the grounds of the Cherokee County Transit's jurisdiction, while informing the parties that their full cooperation will be required in gathering additional information and assisting the investigator. - 6.
+Failure to do so may be considered good cause for a determination of no investigative merit. - Upon receipt of the requested information and determination of jurisdiction, we will notify the complainant and respondent of whether the complaint has enough merit to warrant investigation. - 5.
+If the complaint is investigated, the notification shall state the grounds of our jurisdiction, while informing the parties that their full cooperation will be required in gathering additional information and assisting the investigator. - 6.
 If the complaint does not warrant investigation, the notification to the complainant shall specifically state the reason for the decision.